RenderKit/embree/README.md

 The transformation passed to `rtcSetTransform` transforms from the local space of the instantiated scene to world space.

-See [tutorial04] for an example of how to use instances.
+See tutorial [Instanced Geometry] for an example of how to use instances.

 Ray Queries
 -----------